 The Admissions Office welcomes prospective students, parents, other family members and friends to visit our campus.
-To schedule an individual or group tour, contact the Admissions Office by calling 660-359-3948, ext.
-1414, or by sending an e-mail to
+To schedule an individual or group tour, contact the Admissions Office by calling 660-357-6410, or by visiting www.ncmissouri.edu/admissions.

-Admissions@mail.ncmissouri.edu.

 First-time Freshman - First-time college students must complete and submit a North Central Missouri College application for admission online or by paper form.
 Students must also submit a transcript from an accredited or state-recognized high school, GED certificate, or certificate of completion and transcript from a homeschool program.
 In addition, students must submit transcripts from all prior institutions including where dual credit or dual enrollment credit may have been earned.
 A \$20 application fee is required.